UNSECURED PROPERTY TAXES

 There are also other types of Unsecured Property Tax Bills:

-An “Escape” Assessment is a correction to a personal property’s assessed value that was not added to the prior year’s Annual Unsecured Property Tax Bill.
-These “Escape” bills are usually the result of a taxable event that “escaped” the Office of the Assessor.
+An “Escape” Assessment is a correction to a personal property’s assessed value that the Office of the Los Angeles County Assessor did not add to any prior year’s Annual Unsecured Property Tax Bill.
+These “Escape” bills are usually the result of a taxable event that “escaped” the Office of the Los Angeles County Assessor.

 A Supplemental Assessment is a reappraisal of real property due to a change in ownership or new construction.
 An Unsecured Supplemental Property Tax Bill is created when this reappraisal occurs after a subsequent change in ownership.
 The Supplemental Property Tax Bill is billed on the Unsecured Tax Roll because the owner responsible for the property taxes either no longer owns the property or no longer has control of the property.